Home Business Insurance

 If the business is conducted in a building separate from the primary dwelling — such as an unattached garage — there is likely to be an extra charge.
 Some insurance companies may even refuse to cover it unless a further endorsement is added.

 This endorsement covers limited business activity taking place in the primary dwelling or, in some cases, “other structures,” such as a free-standing garage or other unattached building on your property.
 Furthermore, it provides coverage for any business property.
-Some home insurers may offer an endorsement to increase the limits of your business property coverage.
+Some home insurance companies may offer an endorsement to increase the limits of your business property coverage.
 For an added cost, you can increase the liability limits for business property from $2,500 to as much as $10,000.
 Also, some insurance companies may allow you to add homeowners liability coverage for added coverage, though this isn’t always possible.

 Loss of income is not covered by this endorsement, nor are liability or medical payments.
 Some businesses are not eligible.
 The following types of businesses may not be covered:

-To be eligible for a Home Business endorsement, your business must:
+To qualify, your business must:

 Four primary business types are covered by a home business insurance endorsement, including: